fallen-icarus/cardano-swaps/README.md

 ### Defending Against Beacon Abuse
 While using the Koios and Blockfrost apis are technically off-chain, when there are hundreds of thousands of address with beacons, the apis can become too slow to use.
 Thus minting the beacon tokens must be guarded to prevent a denial-of-service attack.

 To this end, minting beacon tokens require a 2 ADA deposit to a beacon vault address which can be redeemed upon burning the beacon token.
-The beacon vault address is hardcoded into the beacon minting policy.
+The beacon vault address is hardcoded into the beacon minting policy which means it can tell whether the necessary deposit has been made.
 Beacon minting will only succeed if:

 1. Exactly 2 ADA is deposited to the beacon vault address.
 2. Only one beacon token is minted in the transaction.